mmfrenkel/TicTacToeGame/README.md

 The project includes the following endpoints, which can be utilized for testing purposes or for API interaction with the game:
 * `GET /newgame`: Resets the board to start a new game and redirects user to `tictactoe.html`.
 * `POST /startgame`: Adds player 1 to the gameboard, with the type specified by the `type` parameter passed within the request body (e.g., `type=O` or `type=X`).
-Returns the gameboard status as JSON.
-An example response may look like:
+Returns the gameboard configuration as JSON, in the format below:
 ```
 {
   "p1": {